MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 QUERYABLE | Searches by query for a match for a particular property.
 The property name can then be specified in the query either programmatically or verbatim. |  If the **Title** property is queryable, then the query **Title: Enterprise** is supported.
 RETRIEVABLE | Only retrievable properties can be used in the result type and display in the search result. |

-For all connectors custom types must be set manually.
+For all connectors, custom types must be set manually.
 To activate search capabilities for each field, you need a search schema mapped to a list of properties.
 The connection wizard automatically selects a search schema based on the set of source properties you choose.
 You can modify this schema by selecting the check boxes for each property and attribute in the search schema page.

 ![Schema for a connector can be customized by adding or removing Query, Search, and Retrieve functions.](media/manageschema.png)